What 4 year degrees or qualifications are regarded as acceptable for admission to the Master's in Development Policy and Practice?

 Please see the main UCT website for payment details www.uct.ac.za/apply/fees/methods

-The MPhil is not available on a full-time basis yet.
-An announcement will be made on our website as soon as it becomes available.
+The Master's Degree is not available on a full-time basis yet.
+An announcement will be made on our website if and when it becomes available.

 What are the selection criteria?